DarryanM/SEM_Group4/use-cases/use-case-9.md

-# USE CASE: 9 Produce a report on All the cities in a region organised by largest population to smallest
+# USE CASE: 8 Produce a report on All the cities in a Region organised by largest to smallest population

 ## CHARACTERISTIC INFORMATION

 ### Goal in Context

-As a *Data Analyst* I want to *produce a report on the All the cities in a region organised by largest to smallest population* to allow *easy access to this population information.*
+As a *Data Analyst* I want to *produce a report on the All the cities in a Region organised by largest to smallest population* to allow *easy access to this population information.*

 ### Scope